ifuding/hello-world/README.md

 ===========

 I'm a postgraduate from BUPT.
-Hope to make my contributions to the world!
+Hope to make contribution to the world!